Lead & Our Environment

 But before considering taking any legal action, you should always seek medical attention first.
 Your doctor will diagnose and treat any pressing health concerns and determine the extent of the harm you have suffered.
 Documentation from a doctor’s visit is also important evidence for your case.

 Our experienced lead poisoning attorneys in California can help you through this process and provide the necessary resources along the way.
-Our lead paint lawyers will discuss with you the legal merits of your claim and determine if pursuing a case is worthwhile.
+Our LA lead paint lawyers will discuss with you the legal merits of your claim and determine if pursuing a case is worthwhile.

 This process will involve: